Bodies stored in unusual places due to full morgues at Ottawa hospitals, union says

 The hospital has not yet responded to a request for comment.

+“I’ve been talking to senior management at the Ottawa Hospital and they’re not happy that this is going on.
+They don’t have the money to do anything — it’s all funding, everything’s funding,” Burri said.

+“It is a black eye for the Ottawa Hospital, for sure.
+They strive on being health care leaders and it’s unfortunate this is happening, but maybe this will light a fire on trying to get some stuff resolved for them.”

-Ottawa’s hospitals conduct autopsies for many who die in and around the National Capital Region, and bodies can sit for weeks or longer before they are claimed, if they are claimed at all.
+The Ottawa Hospital has two major campuses and is the largest health institution in the capital.
+Ottawa’s hospitals conduct autopsies on many people who die in and around the region, and bodies can sit for weeks or longer before they are claimed, if they are claimed at all.

-Ontario’s chief coroner reported in June that there were 473 unclaimed bodies in 2018.
+Ontario’s chief coroner reported in June that there were 473 unclaimed bodies in 2018, an increase from the 401 in 2017 that the office attributed to better figures from a centralized tracking system.
+Figures for 2019 are not yet available.

+The claiming process can be relatively fast for someone who dies in hospital — often through a funeral home — but can take longer if an autopsy is required or a body is brought in from the surrounding community.

+“Usually people claim — the families and others claim the body soon after the autopsy is completed,” said Dr. Louise McNaughton-Filion, the regional supervising coroner in Ottawa.

 COMMENTS